tenfyzhong/n8n-free/README.md

 ### Automatic n8n Updates

-The `.github/workflows/update-n8n.yml` workflow runs daily at 3:00 AM (UTC).
-It performs the following steps:
+The `.github/workflows/update-n8n.yml` can triggered manually.
+After the n8n deploy, you can create a workeflow to trigger the github workeflow automatically.

 1. **Checks for new n8n versions:** It fetches the latest version tag from the official [n8n GitHub repository](https://github.com/n8n-io/n8n).
 2. **Compares versions:** It compares the latest version with the version currently specified in the `Dockerfile`.